jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_and_keyword.rst

 refactor: make it better
 ---------------------------------------------------------------------------------

 Hold on a second.
 This looks exactly like what I did in ``test_functions_w_positional_arguments``.
-I cannot tell from the :ref:`function<functions>` signature which argument is positional and which is a keyword argument and do not want to wait for the:ref:`function<functions>`to fail when I send in values to find out
+I cannot tell from the :ref:`function<functions>` signature which argument is positional and which is a keyword argument and do not want to wait for the :ref:`function<functions>` to fail when I send in values to find out

 * I make the signature of ``takes_positional_and_keyword_arguments`` to have a default value for the keyword argument